independent-team_westmountmag

 ‘Make sure that “taking responsibility” is written into your performance plans.
 You want your team to know that this behaviour will be rewarded.’

 This is a wonderful technique to use with your team.
 During meetings, put someone else in charge while you sit back and observe.
 Or, let the group choose a leader.
-Putting the team in control forces them to rely less on you, and it empowers them to make their own choices.
+Giving the team control forces them to rely less on you and empowers them to make their own choices.

 Parents are also advised to “practice being absent” if they want their children to be more independent.
 If your organization allows telecommuting, spend more time away from the office – or simply keep your door closed, signalling that you don’t want to be disturbed.
 Putting space between you and your team will force them to make decisions on their own.